tstuefe/JEP387/review-guide.md

 base                           used_words          committed_words    end.
 ```

-So, space below committed_words is guaranteed to be committed; beyond that MetaChunk has to make sure by bothering VirtualSpaceNode.
+So, space below committed_words is guaranteed to be committed; beyond that `Metachunk` has to make sure by bothering`VirtualSpaceNode`.

 -------------